0xMH/export-Movies-rating/README.md

 # export-Movies-rating
 ![image](https://cloud.githubusercontent.com/assets/12420351/24909856/03956b9c-1ec6-11e7-826e-88cbc3660ae0.png)

-Pulls IMDB's informations for your movies and exports it to CSV file.
+Pulls IMDB's information for your movies and exports it to CSV file.
 In the CSV file you will get information like ['Title', 'Year', 'imdbRating', 'Rated', 'Runtime','Genre','Plot] for every movie you have.

 Now, you can easily sort your movies and get all of their meta-data in one place.
 ### Usage: